pyckup/pyckup/docs/conversation_items.md

     # enter your code here
     return text_to_be_read
 ```
 `conversation state` is a dict containing all the previously extracted information. `softphone` is the Softphone object that is used to handle the call.
-See the Softphone docs for more details.
-(Todo insert link).
+See the [Softphone API](api.md#softphone) for more details.
 The text returned by your function will be read out by the agent.
 Can return None.
 ### Parameters
 -   `module (str)`: The module your function is located in.
 -   `function (str)`: The name of your function.